vasyl2778/GettingAndCleaningDataCourseProject/CodeBook.md

  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Datasets
-After sucessfully completed script you will find 2 output files are generated in the current working directory:
+After sucessfully completed script you will find 2 output files generated in the working directory:
-- merged_data.txt (7.9 Mb): it contains a data frame called merged_data
+- merged_data.txt (7.96 Mb): with a data frame called merged_data (10299 observations of 68 variables).
-with 10299*68 dimension.
-- summarized_data.txt (220 Kb): it contains a data frame called avg_ACT_SUB
+- summarized_data.txt (220 Kb): with a data frame called avg_ACT_SUB (180 observations of 68 variables).
-with 180*68 dimension.

-Use data <- read.table("summarized_data.txt") command in RStudio to read the file.
-Since we are required to get the average of each variable for each activity and each subject, and there are 6 activities in total and 30 subjects in total, we have 180 rows with all combinations for each of the 66 features.
+To read the file use the following command in RStudio: data <- read.table("summarized_data.txt")